 There is no one-size-fits-all program for getting your kids to exercise; there isn’t one for adults, either.
 However, there are some guidelines that might help.
 But whatever you do, don’t push too hard, therapist Sherry Nafeh advises.

 “Tell a teenager to exercise while they’re playing video games or surfing social media and they’ll either fight you or simply ignore the suggestion,” Nafeh told Parentology.

 Sometimes the best advice comes from the kids themselves.
-One of the best results of the above-mentioned teen circuit training study was the feedback from 26 of the teens who benefited.
+In the above-mentioned teen circuit training study, there was feedback from 26 of the teens who benefited.
 They mentioned things like the importance of having a choice in terms of how hard or moderately they worked, having a consistent routine in their lives, using exercise as a distraction from their everyday lives, and just feeling healthier overall.